vmware/vmware-aria-operations-integration-sdk/README.md

 ```

 #### Tagging Convention
-We use tags to differentiate characteristics of the built image.
+Tags differentiate characteristics of the built image.
 Every image has a unique tag; however, an
 image can have more than one tags.
 Additional tags are known as stable tags:

    Stable tags mean a developer, or a build system, can continue to pull a specific tag, which